samanthaandrews/samantha-andrews/posts/commitment-to-social-justice-diversity-and-inclusion.md

 ### Self-education

-- Commit to reading one anti-racism book every month.
+- Commit to reading one anti-racism book every quarter.
 I’m currently participating in an [abolition book club](https://www.instagram.com/abqabolitionbc/).
 Free and open to anyone who is interested!
 The syllabus is linked in their Instagram bio.
 We meet virtually every few weeks.

 ### Financial support